Create a REST API in WordPress (With Examples)

 }

-The DELETE method is used to delete a resource on the server, where it expects an ID of the resource to uniquely identify it and delete it.
+The DELETE method is used to delete a resource on the server and expects a resource ID.
 The WP REST route for the DELETE method can be registered like this:

 register_rest_route('custom-endpoint/v1', '/custom-posts/(?P<id>\d+)', [